 7. Don't give up

 If you work through your list and you haven't found any work experience, don't give up.
 Finding any kind of job is hard.
 You may need to broaden your approach.
-Try thinking about:

-- Other jobs you might be interested in
+- other jobs you might be interested in

-- Other companies in areas you haven't looked at yet
+- other companies in areas you haven't looked at yet.

-Once you have a new list of organisations you can work through the above steps again.
+Once you have a new list of organisations, you can work through the above steps again.

 Places that offer work experience